Zambia: Mbeu ya Maphunziro in Chipata

 To improve the quality of education and the learning environment in the supported community schools.
 By developing hygiene conditions, the students will certainly see an improvement in their health.

 To supplement the regular lessons, access to leisure and sporting activities will be provided.
-The school's governing bodies will be given the opportunity to generate the necessary funds independently.
+Each school’s governing body will be given the opportunity to generate the necessary funds independently.
 In doing so they strengthen the school structure so that the school can be successful in the future even without our support.

 Support by the EEF

 The support of the equal education fund (EEF) focuses on improving the education and health of community school pupils.
-From the very beginning, it is our concern to acknowledge the commitment of the community members and to involve them.
+From the very beginning, we have been determined and focused to ensure we acknowledge the commitment of the community members and to develop their initiatives.
 In doing so, we make sure that the responsibility for the school remains with the community.
-A fair remuneration of the teachers is also a responsibility of the community, as is the voluntary cooperation of the community members in infrastructure projects.
+A fair remuneration of the volunteer teachers is also a responsibility of the community, as is the voluntary cooperation of the community members in infrastructure projects.
 Thereby, important basic principles of community schools are preserved.
 This ensures that the operation and development of the schools remain guaranteed even after our intervention.

-When the EEF contacted the schools' governing bodies, they showed an interest in ideas from outside.
+When the EEF contacted each schools’ governing body, they showed an interest in ideas from outside.
 If we contribute such ideas, we are guided by sustainability.
 A conversion of the school gardens to organic farming is conceivable.
 In this way the children will learn new cultivation methods.
-A reforestation programme would be feasible in order to counteract deforestation and to generate an income with the sale of timber.
+At the Matizi focus school, we launched a reforestation program to counteract deforestation and generate income with the sale of timber.
 Biodiversity should be promoted as a matter of principle.
-Handicraft lessons are a further opportunity to develop the skills and confidence toward potentially providing future employment opportunities in the manually skilled professions.
+Handicraft lessons are a topic for the future, to motivate children to take up a skilled trade.

 Zambia